 Another way to figure out how to get rid of an old car is to donate your old car to charity.
 You can find a charity in your area that uses donated vehicles or sells them at auction to raise money and provide transportation services for those who need it most.

 This option is best if you don't need to get rid of your old car for cash and are merely looking to get rid of it for a good cause.
+If so, donating a junk car may be right for you.

 Pros: When you donate old car makes and models, you're getting rid of a car and doing something good for someone else.